-When you make only the minimum payment on your credit card, you’re giving yourself temporary relief.
-But you’re also committing to paying more in interest charges later.
-That trade-off can get you into serious financial trouble over time, especially if your card charges a high interest rate.
+When you make only minimum payment you’re giving temporary relief to yourself.
+But on other side you are committing to pay more in interest charges.
+This behavior can get you into serious financial trouble.

 If you pay the minimum toward your balance each month, here’s what you can expect to happen:

 Credit card issuers tend to set minimum payment requirements at rock-bottom levels.
-Some cards require you to pay only 5% or the minimum due balance of the month, plus any fees and accrued interest.
-Making these small payments on time will let you avoid late fees, but you won’t make any real progress on paying down your balance.
+Most the cards require you to pay only 5% or the minimum due balance of the month, plus any fees and accrued interest.

 If you pay twice the amount of the minimum, that repayment period gets cut in half.

 See how it affects you: Look at the “Minimum Payment Warning” on your credit card bill.
 It includes a table that shows how much money and how many years you’ll need to pay off your balance if you pay only the minimum each month.
 You’ll significantly shorten that period just by paying more.

 Unless you’re using a 0% AMF card, your interest charges will grow along with your balances.
 Making only the minimum payment, and you’ll barely wipe out last month’s interest.
 And if you keep charging items to the card, you’ll fall further and further behind.